 In terms of actual purchases though, don’t hold your expectations high.
 The majority of the items can probably be classified as junk.
 Still, one man’s trash is another man’s treasure, so you never know.
 Prices are low, generally matching the quality.

 Arguably the most interesting Sunday market Athens is close to Eleonas metro, on the blue line.
 This massive, open-air market is marked as “Παζάρι Σωματείου Ρακοσυλλεκτών” on Google Maps.
 Go early, as many of the stall holders start leaving around midday.

 Piraeus port, Greece’s largest port, is home to one of the most colourful markets in Athens.
-The market is right outside Piraeus metro station, on the green line – you can’t miss it.
+The market is right outside Piraeus metro station, on the green / blue line – you can’t miss it.
 You can find anything and everything, from rugs and coins to clothes, baskets and kitchenware.

 Whether any of the items in these markets will be worth buying, is another matter.
-Still, if you want to experience the atmosphere of an old market in Athens, any of those is a great choice.
+Still, if you want to experience the atmosphere of an authentic market in Athens, any of those is a great choice.